kernel-community/kernel/docs/track-gaming/module-0/core.md

 Similar to how Web 2 merged games and psychology, Web 3 will bring about deeper integration of finance, economics, and games.

 What will be the implications of this?
-And, as KERNEL fellows, how should we be building these potentially god-like technologies?
+And, as Kernel fellows, how should we be building these potentially god-like technologies?

-> KERNEL Fellows should have humility.
+> Kernel Fellows should have humility.
 We cannot be sure what the effect of our actions will be, we can only cultivate an acute observational awareness which will guide us toward making the right trade-offs.

 > If you want to change the world, the world will inevitably act back and change you.
 The results of Web 2 applications have made this clear.
 The greater our collective humility, the more gentle this exchange will be as Web 3 comes to life.